hackernoon/.github/profile/README.md

 [HackerNoon](https://hackernoon.com) publishes technology stories and builds publishing software.
 We open-source the tools and data behind the platform.
 We publish ~42 quality reads a day via the [Editing Protocol](https://editingprotocol.com).
-Our 150K+ blog technology library is all free to read.
+Our 150K+ blog technology library is free for all to read.
 Support HackerNoon by [publishing a blog post](https://hackernoon.com/p/new) or [business blog post](https://business.hackernoon.com/business-blogging).

 <br>